Angi-Reynoso/Datos_Masivos/Practice_4.md

 10. `def kurtosis(columnName: String): Column`
 Returns the kurtosis of the values in a group.

-11. `def grouping(columnName: String): Column`
+11. `def countDistinct(columnName: String, columnNames: String*): Column`
-Indicates whether a specified column in a GROUP BY list is aggregated or not, returns 1 for aggregated or 0 for not aggregated in the result set.
+Aggregate function: returns the number of distinct items in a group.

 12. `def mean(columnName: String): Column`
 Returns the average of the values in a group.

-13. `def array_distinct(e: Column): Column`
+13. `def var_pop(columnName: String): Column`
-Removes duplicate values from the array.
+Returns the population variance of the values in a group.

 14. `def concat(exprs: Column*): Column`
 Concatenates multiple input columns together into a single column.

-15. `def explode(e: Column): Column`
-Creates a new row for each element in the given array or map column.

-16. `def reverse(e: Column): Column`
+15. `def reverse(e: Column): Column`
 Returns a reversed string or an array with reverse order of elements.

-17. `def size(e: Column): Column`
-Returns length of array or map.

-18. `def current_date(): Column`
+16. `def current_date(): Column`
 Returns the current date as a date column.

+17. `def dayofmonth(e: Column): Column`
+Extracts the day of the month as an integer from a given date/timestamp/string.

+18. `def dayofweek(e: Column): Column`
+Extracts the day of the week as an integer from a given date/timestamp/string.
+Ranges from 1 for a Sunday through to 7 for a Saturday.

-19. `def greatest(exprs: Column*): Column`
+19. `def month(e: Column): Column`
-Returns the greatest value of the list of values, skipping null values.
-This function takes at least 2 parameters.
-It will return null iff all parameters are null.
+Extracts the month as an integer from a given date/timestamp/string.

-20. `def least(exprs: Column*): Column`
+20. `def year(e: Column): Column`
-Returns the least value of the list of values, skipping null values.
-This function takes at least 2 parameters.
-It will return null iff all parameters are null.
+Extracts the year as an integer from a given date/timestamp/string.